Will Jana Duggar Ever Find Love? What Joy-Anna’s Engagement Means For Her Sister

 — Joy-Anna Duggar (@JoyADuggar) March 4, 2017

-Recently, the couple has faced some media challenges, Hollywood Life reporting in January that she had a brief pregnancy scare.
+Recently, the couple has faced some media challenges, with Hollywood Life reporting in January that she had a brief pregnancy scare.
 Now for a family that is so conservative, this obviously had a negative ripple effect, resulting in the couple informing her parents of their concerns.
 While she was not pregnant, in the end, it means that the anonymous source who first dished on their below-board habits was indeed right.

 “‘Jim Bob and Michelle can preach all they want about their children’s chastity,’ a source told the magazine.
 ‘She [Joy-Anna] and Austin went way past hand-holding stage a long time ago – and it led to them getting the fright of their young lives.'”